Rigorous justification for the space-split sensitivity algorithm to compute linear response in Anosov systems: Coboundary contribution

 \section{Coboundary contribution}

-In order to end the proof of Theorem \ref{theorem:main}, we want now to evaluate the contribution to $\Psi_{T}(f,X)$ of the coboundary term in the decomposition \eqref{eq:decomposition_X}.
-To do so, we use the following result.
+In order to end the proof of Theorem \ref{theorem:main}, we want now to evaluate the contribution to $\Psi_{\phi}(X,f)$ of the coboundary term in the decomposition \eqref{eq:decomposition_X}.
+As mentioned in the introduction, we depart from the proof strategy in \cite{chandramoorthyEfficientComputationLinear2021}.
+In particular, here we use the spaces of anisotropic distributions from \cite{GLK}, that allows us to work directly with the term $\Psi_\phi(V - \phi_*V,f)$ in \eqref{eq:decomposition_X} (the approach in \cite{chandramoorthyEfficientComputationLinear2021} uses the intermediates in the computation of $V$).
+The main result from this section is: